Your buying guide for the best cheap headphones in 2017

 Mobile music lovers have never had it so good - although the iPhone 7 doesn't have a headphone jack, the standard headphones you get with smartphones are at an all-time high in terms of quality.

-Still, spending a little to upgrade your earphones is one of the best ways to get the most from a smartphone, or any other portable player.
+This does tend to be flagship phones, though and cheaper ones might not even come with some in the box.
+Either way, spending a little to upgrade your earphones is one of the best ways to get the most from a smartphone, or any other portable music player.
 Here are the best cheap headphones under £100, with most under £50.

 The instant lift in audio quality needs to be heard to be believed – better, more impactful bass, crisper, more detailed treble and better isolation from the outside world are all worth the investment.